In this article we will illustrate the features and performance of vertical pumps for sludge treatments.

 The lengths below the plates are standard and do not exceed 2 meters.

-The pumps of the MEC series also operate with flow rates from 5 to 1500 m3 / h at a maximum pressure of 7 bar.
+A vertical pump of the MEC series also operate with flow rates from 5 to 1500 m3 / h at a maximum pressure of 7 bar.

-AUS series pumps
+AUS series vertical pumps

 The particular arrangement of the casing-impeller assembly distinguishes this series.
 This also makes it possible to run dry.